sasza2/arrows/README.md

 # arrows-svg
 Library for creating SVG arrow between two HTML elements.
 Positions of elements are observed, so when they change arrow will rerender.
-There's always react implementation --> <a href="https://www.npmjs.com/package/react-arrows">react-arrows</a>.
+There's also react implementation --> <a href="https://www.npmjs.com/package/react-arrows">react-arrows</a>.

 ![Arrow](docs/arrow-1.png?raw=true "Arrow example")